 Over the years, I’ve coached and guided many parents who are struggling with the decision to switch their child’s school.
 These decisions are often prompted by a crisis at school, or the nagging feeling that their kids are failing on some level and aren’t getting the resources they need.

 And here’s what I’ve learned: Break-ups are never easy, but you can still remain friends.
 Here are a few tips to guide your conversations:

-- It’s not you, it’s me: Your child learns differently.
+1. It’s not you, it’s me: Your child learns differently.
 I’ve yet to meet a teacher or an administrator who truly wants a child to fail in school and in life.
-Chances are, the folks at your current school already know they can’t give provide the resources your child needs.
-Think of it the way we think of our kids EF challenges – it’s not that they won’t help, it’s that they can’t.
+Chances are, the folks at your current school already know they can’t provide the resources your child needs.
+Think of it the way we think of our kids’ EF challenges – it’s not that they won’t help; it’s that they can’t.

 And if you start to feel squeamish, remind them that your child has access to all kinds of accommodations, IEPs, and 504 plans if they attend a public school.
 Many private schools will provide accommodations and success plans for their students with special needs, but parochial schools are not required to provide any type of special education at all.

-- Do your research: Switching to a public school may not be your only alternative.
-I’ve spoken with lots of parents recently who’ve made the decision to homeschool for a limited period of time.
+2. Do your research: Switching to a public school may not be your only alternative.
+I’ve spoken with lots of parents recently who’ve made the decision to home school for a limited period of time.
 Many cities now offer charter or private schools specifically for kids with special needs or learning challenges.
-A lot of these schools provide financial assistance for those who qualify and in some cases your school district may be required to help offset the costs of your child’s education if they are unable to provide the resources your child needs.
-You may also be able to switch to an out of district public school if your designated public feeder school is not a good fit.
+A lot of these schools provide financial assistance for those who qualify and, in some cases, your school district may be required to help offset the costs of your child’s education if they are unable to provide the resources your child needs.
+You may also be able to switch to an out-of-district public school if your designated public feeder school is not a good fit.
 The Director of Special Education for your local school district is a great place to start!